clean-cloogle/cloogle.org/CONTRIBUTING.md

 To add a library you have to modify [`libs.json`](/libs.json).
 This file is a JSON record with three collections of Clean libraries.
 Usually, you should add the new library to the `Miscellaneous` collection.
+Please keep the alphabetic order intact.

 The newly added item may contain the following fields:

 - `name` (**required**): a human-readable name.
 - `fetch_url` (**required**): choose one of: